SymfonyCasts/vue/sfcasts/ep1/server-data.md

 [[[ code('073e762c57') ]]]

-Let's go see what that look like!
+Let's go see what that looks like!
 Find your browser, refresh and view the page source.
 Near the bottom... there it is!
 It's has the *same* JSON-LD format as the API!
 In the console, try to access it: `window.categories`.
 Yes!
 Here are the four categories with the normal `@context`, `@id` and `@type`.